callstack/super-app-showcase/packages/shopping/README.md

 ## Setup

-Install dependencies for all applications in root directory in root directory:
+Install dependencies for all applications in root directory of this monorepo:
 ```
 yarn bootstrap
 ```

 ### Run

-Start dev server for all applications in root directory if you need to work as a part of host application.
+Start dev server for all applications in root directory of this monorepo if you need to work as a part of host application.
 Shopping application server will run on 9001 port:
 ```
 yarn start
 ```